 Recovering from body contouring surgery requires preparation prior to the surgery and diligently following the postoperative instructions the doctor provides.
 The duration of the healing process depends on the extent of surgery involved.
 For example, a patient who undergoes multiple body contouring procedures, such as a tummy tuck with upper arm and breast lifts, may need to remain in the hospital for a couple of days after the procedure.

 In all cases of extensive body contouring, patients require rest and should avoid any strenuous activity for several weeks.
 That doesn't mean patients should remain completely bed-ridden throughout the day, though.
 Getting up occasionally and gently moving around is a good idea to decrease the chances of complications such as blood clots.

 After body contouring to remove loose skin, patients typically experience significant improvements in the way they look and the way they feel, although everyone is different.
 With your newly streamlined appearance, you may enjoy more confidence and feel more comfortable in and out of clothing.

 Surgery after weight loss costs vary depending on the type and extent of the procedures performed.
 If a number of procedures are performed at the same time, rather than separately, the costs will be lower because many of the fees related to surgery are paid only once.
 That includes:

 - Operating room fee

 Safety is the primary concern, however, when scheduling your body contouring procedure.
-In many cases, Dr. Bidic recommends staging the body contouring procedures associated with surgery after weight loss because it's a safer treatment plan.
+In many cases, the surgeon recommends staging the body contouring procedures associated with surgery after weight loss because it's a safer treatment plan.